Stack-Up Tolerance Analysis Example

 Convert tolerances to symmetric bilateral (if needed)

 All tolerances must be symmetric bilateral.
-In this example, dimension 1 is given as unilateral.
-In order to convert it, we must center the nominal value and give it an equal bilateral tolerance.
-This results in:
+In this example, dimension 1 appears as a unilateral tolerance.
+To convert it, we center the nominal value and assign an equal bilateral tolerance.
+This conversion results in:

-In the picture below you can find examples of different types of tolerance.
-For the purpose of tolerance analysis, all of these are equivalent and Equal Bilateral Tolerancing must be used.
+In the picture below, we show examples of different types of tolerances.
+For the purpose of tolerance analysis, we treat all of these as equivalent and use Equal Bilateral Tolerancing.

 Fill out calculator